Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Experiments

 \subsubsection{Architecture Generalization of CSST}

 \textbf{Settings.} Since our CSST is a model-agnostic training strategy, which can be seamlessly incorporated into any different VQA architecture.
 To evaluate the effectiveness of CSST to boost the debiasing performance of different backbones, we incorporated the CSST into multiple architectures including: UpDn~\cite{anderson2018bottom}, RUBi~\cite{cadene2019rubi}, LMH~\cite{clark2019don}.
 Especially, RUBi and LMH are ensemble-based methods.
 For VQA-CP v2, we followed the same settings as prior works.
 For GQA-OOD, we used the adapting strategies mentioned in Sec.~\ref{sec:expsetting}.
 All results are shown in TABLE~\ref{tab:boost_models}.
-For more clear comparisons, we used superscript $^+$ to distinguish this improved version of CSS (Q-CSS/V-CSS) with their respective initial counterparts~\cite{chen2020counterfactual}.
+For more clear comparisons, we used superscript $^+$ to distinguish this improved version of CSS (Q-CSS/V-CSS) from their respective initial counterparts~\cite{chen2020counterfactual}.

 \textbf{Results.} Compared to these baseline models, our CSST (\ie, both CSST-G and CSST-L) can consistently improve the performance for all architectures.
 For different architectures, the behaviors of CSST-G and CSST-L are slightly different: CSST-G is more suitable for complex ensemble-based models (\eg, 9.21\% absolute gains in LMH on VQA-CP v2), and CSST-L is more suitable for vanilla VQA models (\eg, 16.87\% absolute gains in UpDN on VQA-CP v2).
 Meanwhile, when both two types of CSS are used (\ie, Q-CSS$^+$ and V-CSS$^+$), models often achieve better performance than single type CSS.
+Compared to CSS~\cite{chen2020counterfactual}, the new CSS$^+$ achieves better performance on most datasets and baselines (\eg, RUBi/LMH on VQA-CP v2 and GQA-OOD).
 Furthermore, the model with CSST (\ie, CSST-G or CSST-L) always achieves the best performance.